Test Id : MTBS

 Specimen Stability Information: Refrigerated <3 days (preferred)/Frozen <10 days

-Specimen Type: Eye (vitreous fluid, corneal scraping, ocular fluid)
+Specimen Type: Eye (vitreous fluid, ocular fluid)

 Container/Tube: Sterile container